Meerkat: Reproduction

-Sex biases have been observed in feeding; for instance, female helpers feed female pups more than male pups unlike male helpers who feed both equally.
-This is possibly because the survival of female pups is more beneficial to female helpers as females are more likely to remain in their natal pack.
+Sex biases have been observed in feeding; for instance, female helpers feed female pups more than male pups, unlike male helpers who feed both equally.
+This is possibly because the survival of female pups is more beneficial to female helpers, as females are more likely to remain in their natal pack.
 Some helpers contribute to all activities more than others, though none of them might be specialised in any of them.
-Sometimes helpers favour their own needs over those of pups and decide not to feed them; this behaviour, known as "false-feeding", is more common when the prey is more valued by the meerkat.
+Sometimes helpers favour their own needs over those of pups and decide not to feed them; this behaviour, known as "false-feeding", is more common when the meerkat values the prey more.

 The father remains on guard and protects his offspring, while the mother spends a lot of time foraging to produce enough milk for her young.
 Mothers give out shrill, repetitive calls to ensure their pups follow them and remain close together.
 Unable to forage themselves, young pups vocalise often seeking food from their carers.
 Like many species, meerkat pups learn by observing and mimicking adult behaviour, though adults also engage in active instruction.
 For example, meerkat adults teach their pups how to eat a venomous scorpion by removing the stinger and showing the pups how to handle the creature.
 The mother runs around with prey in her mouth, prompting her pups to catch it.
 Pups become independent enough to forage at around 12 weeks of age.
 Meerkats are estimated to survive for five to 15 years in the wild; the maximum lifespan recorded in captivity is 20.6 years.

 Females appear to be able to discriminate the odour of their kin from that of others.
 Kin recognition is a useful ability that facilitates cooperation among relatives and the avoidance of inbreeding.
-When mating occurs between meerkat relatives it often results in negative fitness consequences (inbreeding depression), that affect a variety of traits such as pup mass at emergence from the natal burrow, hindleg length, growth until independence and juvenile survival.
+When mating occurs between meerkat relatives, it often results in negative fitness consequences (inbreeding depression) that affect a variety of traits such as pup mass at emergence from the natal burrow, hind leg length, growth until independence, and juvenile survival.
 These negative effects are likely due to the increased homozygosity or higher genetic similarity among individuals that arise from inbreeding and the consequent expression of deleterious recessive mutations.